antonionduarte/go-simple-protocol-runtime/README.md

 ## TODO:

 - [X] Implement basic structure.
-- [X] Implement network layer, for TCP initially, if anyone wants UDP or QUIC they can add it themselves.
+- [ ] Implement network layer, for TCP initially.
+TODO: Had an error, I probably need to do a handshake.
 - [ ] Implement inter-protocol communication, so that we can send messages between protocols within same Runtime.
 - [ ] Implement a simple protocol, which can send and receive messages to test this.
 - [X] Implement timer functionality.